CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Alan/_index.md

     - course: MSc in Mechanical and Automation Engineering
       institution: Chinese University of Hong Kong
       year: 2001
-    - course: BSc in Mechanical and Automation Engineering
+    - course: BEng in Mechanical and Automation Engineering
       institution: Chinese University of Hong Kong
       year: 1999